Digital Dharma Endowment

-How Your 2010 Donations Were Used
+How Your Past Donations Were Used

-We hired a firm in Chennai to convert many of our renowned publications on contemporary Hinduism to PDF, ePub (for iPad, iPhone, Nook and other devices) and Amazon Kindle formats.
-Gurudeva's entire trilogy (over 3,000 pages), our children's story books, Gurudeva's Toolbox for a Spiritual Life, our history lessons, Gurudeva's Spiritual Visions, Hinduism Today magazine issues for the year and, importantly, our newest spiritual biography The Guru Chronicles—all these will soon be available for free on our website and for sale through the Apple iBookstore and Amazon Kindle Store.
+Ebooks:We hired a firm in Chennai to convert many of our renowned publications on contemporary Hinduism to PDF, ePub (for iPad, iPhone, Nook and other devices) and Amazon Kindle formats.
+Almost 70 publications big and small, including Gurudeva's Master Course Trilogy, Lemurian Scrolls, Loving Ganesha, Yoga's Forgotten Foundation, The Guru Chronicles, our children's story books, our history lessons, Hinduism Today magazine issues and more are available for free on our new website and are slowly being added to the Apple iBookstore and Amazon Kindle Store.

-Knowing that our current website doesn't make finding our resources as easy and transparent as it should, we embarked upon a complete overhaul.
-First, a programmer in Brazil was hired to construct a database to hold all of our resources and write web applications that will facilitate organization and access.
+Digital Dharma Library:Knowing that our previous website did not make finding our resources as easy and transparent as it should, we embarked upon a complete overhaul.
+First, the monks, starting in 2010, worked for a year to research, design and construct the database to hold all of our resources.
+Then we hired a programmer in Brazil to further refine the database and build the content management system that delivers pages, facilitating organization and access.
 Second, one of the world's best professional web design firms, Happy Cog, was contracted to craft a modern, more functional interface to the site that visitors will navigate easily through, accessing our thousands of resources: art, books, literature, audio and video files, and more.
-The aesthetic design and web page templates are complete.
-We are currently working hard to move all of the content into the new database and page templates, and by January we plan to go live with the new site.
-Here is a sample page from the newly redesigned website:
+We launched the new site last December, and continual background technical improvements and visible content additions have ensued steadily since.
+This has been an enormous undertaking, and it's still not 100% complete.

-Another firm was hired to help us implement a private social networking site to connect our Saiva Siddhanta Church members and Himalayan Academy students around the world.
+Social site:Another firm was hired to help us implement and maintain a private social networking site to connect our Saiva Siddhanta Church members and Himalayan Academy students around the world.

-A web contractor was hired to update the website of our international magazine with each quarter's new edition.
+Hinduism Today:A professional web contractor is hired to update the website of our international magazine with each quarter's new edition.

-Funds were also used to purchase software and fonts that will be used on the new website, iPads for developing delivery systems to mobile units, domain registration fees, etc.
+Miscellany:Funds were also used to purchase software and fonts that are used on the new website, iPads for developing delivery systems to mobile units, new computer network hardware to improve all the kulams' work in the monastery, web domain registration fees, online training resources, etc.